Roadway Management System

 - SIMOS — Sign Inventory Management & Ordering System

-With so many users dependent on the data, it is vital that the information be as accurate as possible, and that it properly reflects actual field conditions.
+With so many users dependent on the data, it is vital the information be as accurate as possible, and that it properly reflects actual field conditions.
 Accurate segment markers are of obvious significance, since they are the tie between the database and the roadway.
 When segment marker signs are missing or improperly placed, the information we report may not be tied to the location we think it is.

 RMS data can be obtained from all PennDOT District offices and most county maintenance offices, which are linked to the RMS network.
 For further information about RMS or the SR system, contact the RMS coordinator in each Engineering District office.